jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 ![service mode](/images/service_mode.png)

 This showed up and, as you can see, I now knew more about EARFCN (frequency band my phone is using), Bandwidth, PLMN(MCC + MNC), Cell ID, TAC, RRC State, GUTI/TMSI, and neigboring cell types and their EARFCNs.
-(GUTI/IMSI was blurred for privacy issues.)
+(TAC and GUTI/IMSI were blurred for privacy issues.)

 I was wondering what other parameters mean, so in case you do so, refer to the list below:
 * RSSI = Received Signal Strength Indicator.